Helium: Gas and plasma phases

 Helium discharge tube shaped into 'He', the element's symbol.

 Helium is the second least reactive noble gas after neon, and thus the second least reactive of all elements.
 It is chemically inert and monatomic in all standard conditions.
 Because of helium's relatively low molar (atomic) mass, its thermal conductivity, specific heat, and sound speed in the gas phase are all greater than any other gas except hydrogen.
 For these reasons and the small size of helium monatomic molecules, helium diffuses through solids at a rate three times that of air and around 65% that of hydrogen.

 Helium is the least water-soluble monatomic gas, and one of the least water-soluble of any gas (CF_{4}, SF_{6}, and C_{4}F_{8} have lower mole fraction solubilities: 0.3802, 0.4394, and 0.2372 x_{2}/10^{−5}, respectively, versus helium's 0.70797 x_{2}/10^{−5}), and helium's index of refraction is closer to unity than that of any other gas.
 Helium has a negative Joule–Thomson coefficient at normal ambient temperatures, meaning it heats up when allowed to freely expand.
-Only below its Joule–Thomson inversion temperature (of about 32 to 50 K at 1 atmosphere) does it cool upon free expansion.
+Only below its Joule–Thomson inversion temperature (of about 32 to 50 K at 1 atm) does it cool upon free expansion.
 Once precooled below this temperature, helium can be liquefied through expansion cooling.

 Most extraterrestrial helium is plasma in stars, with properties quite different from those of atomic helium.
 In a plasma, helium's electrons are not bound to its nucleus, resulting in very high electrical conductivity, even when the gas is only partially ionized.
 The charged particles are highly influenced by magnetic and electric fields.
 For example, in the solar wind together with ionized hydrogen, the particles interact with the Earth's magnetosphere, giving rise to Birkeland currents and the aurora.